Wreckommendations (phr. consultantspeak)

 Answer Shopping (phr.)

-The process adopted by senior leadership when they have already created an answer to a pressing issue (this answer usually bears no relationship to a correct or complete answer).
-During the process, people presented as "experienced", "authorities", "consultants", "experts" etc. are asked questions designed to elicit the pre-determined answer, in order to support and validate the chosen answer or decision.
+The process adopted by dysfunctional or ethically-marginal senior leadership when they have already created what they believe is the correct answer to a pressing issue (which may or may not be the correct answer).
+People presented as "experienced", "authorities", "consultants", "experts" etc. are asked questions designed to elicit the pre-determined answer (verbally or in written form), in order to support and validate the chosen answer or decision within the corporation.

 Often employed as a mechanism for post hoc justification of a severely flawed leadership decision.

-A leader whose expressed desire to "keep it simple" and "make it clear" leads to his/her evaluations of issues, problems, opportunities etc. being almost exclusively focussed on creating two alternatives at differing ends of the spectrum.
-Black or white, chalk or cheese etc. Such leaders dismiss "shades of gray" and often make a virtue of being uninterested in "doing nuance".
-This approach to problem-solving survives until the failure to consider alternative courses of action other than those based entirely around a false dichotomy leads to a project being derailed, at which point the leader is either forced to drop their binary approach or risk Exile or making a CLM or CTM.
+This approach to problem-solving survives until the failure to consider althernative courses of action other than two false dichotomies leads to a project being derailed, at which point the leader is either forced to drop their binary approach or risk Exile or making a CLM or CTM.

 Lightning Conductor Leadership (acr.)